ryanvo-ie/ryan-vo-industrial-engineering-portfolio/lean-six-sigma-case-study.md

 ### Analyze

-When comparring all twelve cooking logs, there were numerous recurring problems.
+When comparing all thirteen cooking logs, there were numerous recurring problems.

-The frying stage took the longest time, becoming the primary bottleneck.
-Having larger potato batches didn't help either, mainly because of the oil temperature recovering slower.
-It didn't help with the equipment limitations involved, mainly because of the fact I used smaller cooking pots, which hampered the process efficiency.
+While the frying stage took the longest time and initially appeared to be the primary bottleneck, data analysis disproved this assumption.
+Instead, the true system constraint was driven by batch size and thermal recovery limits.
+Having larger potato batches dropped the oil temperature, creating a cascading bottleneck.
+This was worsened by equipment limitations, specifically using smaller cooking pots, which hampered overall process efficiency.

-Additional observations also showed that organizing preparation steps and maintaining a consistent workflow helped reduce unnecessary waiting between stages.
+Additional observations also showed that organizing preparation steps and maintaining a consistent workflow helped minimize unnecessary waiting between stages.

 ### Improve

-Several process improvements were tested throughout the twelve cooking experiments.
+Several process improvements were tested throughout the thirteen cooking experiments.

 These improvements included: